||Director, International and Global Studies Minor; Associate Professor of Religious Studies

 ||324 Kinard Hall

 Buddhism, Hinduism, Theology of Religious Pluralism, Comparative Theology

-When not in her primary office, Kiblinger can be found in her International Studies office in the Interdisciplinary Studies Department in Bancroft G07, phone 803/323-3018.
+When not in her primary office, Kiblinger can be found in her International and Global Studies office in the Interdisciplinary Studies Department in Bancroft G07, phone 803/323-3018.